Filter Content

 Year 8 Shout Outs:

-- Congratulations to the Year 8 students involved in Dio Sounds and performed at the Civic Theatre.
+- Congratulations to several Year 8 students who competed at the Diocesan Athletics Carnival.

 Any questions or queries please feel free to email me on Meredith.macdonald@mn.catholic.edu.au or call on 40147300.